J-Roel/chrome-app-ext-base/README.md

   > 1) You cannot run scripts directly in html files.
 Instead src them to another js file and call them.

-  > 2) Read the CSP documentation; there is quite a bit there, but it's all pretty simple with some examples to help
+  > 2) Read the CSP documentation; there is quite a bit there, but it's all pretty simple with some examples to help.